FOSSEE/st-scripts/saving_plots/script.rst

 ..
 L13

-{{{ switch to next slide, exercise 1 }}}
+{{{ switch to next slide,'exercise 1' }}}

 ..
 R13

-Let us now try to save the plot in eps format. ``eps`` stands for encapsulated post script, and it can be embedded in your latex documents.
-Pause here and try to figure it out yourself.
+Save the sine plot in the format EPS which can be embedded in LaTeX documents.

 ..
 L14